What is Faith Formation? (A creative approach to our future)

 So what does this mean for Calvary?
 It means growing and nurturing faith; resource persons to help all of us, of every age, to strengthen our faith; multi-generational opportunities to learn from each other.
 As children of God, there is no better way to be all we can be as faith-filled persons, than in this village.
 We know the phrase, “it takes a village” and it does!
 When we think of a village as a small town of faith-filled people with a mission from God – that’s what we’re all about.
 A village is at its best when it is flexible.
 So we ask for your support, flexibility and participation as our village moves in new and enhanced ways.

-In the coming weeks, as the Director of Faith Formation begins, be looking for additional or enhanced opportunities for all ages.
-These include local missions for all ages, new small groups conversations for Lent, a speaker series and more.
+Keep looking for additional or enhanced opportunities for all ages.
+These include local missions for all ages, new small groups conversations, a speaker series and more.
 Thank you for your continued support of Calvary, our mission, our ministry and our staff.
 We are excited for our future!

 Blessings on all of us as we move into our creative approach to the future.